The NFU Mutual Rural Crime Report for 2022 is available now Click here

 - If you do not think you need an emergency response, call 101 or report it online here.

-Podcast on tackling rural crime: The NFU Mutual crime report podcast click here for online link/can be listened to on Spotify below
+Podcast on tackling rural crime: The NFU Mutual crime report podcast, Ahead of the Field.
+Click here to be taken to the full podcast series or listen on Spotify below.

 Derbyshire Constabulary has put together a useful document about rural safety and crime prevention.
 The document explores different kinds of rural crime, contact details and information around reporting incidents.
 While designed for Derbyshire, there is information that is valuable and relevant to everyone.
-You can access it here.
+You can access the document here or alternatively, read the advice on their website here.

 Further information on rural crime: